 Required Courses Credits Done Notes

-CONS 340 Introduction to Geographic Information Systems for Forestry and Conservation or GEOB 270 Geographic Information Science 3 Commonly taken in 3 rd yr T1
+CONS 340 Introduction to Geographic Information 3

+or GEOS 270 Geographic Information Science

 FRST 443 Remote Sensing for Ecosystem Management 3 Commonly taken in 4 th yr T2

 CONS 330 Conservation Science & Sustainability 3 Commonly taken in 3 rd yr T2

 Core Courses (see below) 15

 Resource Systems Courses (see below) 9

-Language Courses 6 6 Often taken on EXCH
+Language Courses 7 6

 Resource Systems Elective 3

 Elective (300/400 level) 3

-Elective 7 3
+Elective 8 3

-CONS 452 8 Global Perspectives Capstone 12 Taken in 4 th yr Offered in T2
+CONS 452 9 Global Perspectives Capstone 12 Taken in 4 th yr T2

-International Experience 9 0 Prerequisite for CONS 452
+International Experience 10 0 Pre-requisite for CONS 452

 Total Credits 60

-6 Credits may be obtained in any non-English language courses, but students are encouraged to learn a language that would help them in their study abroad term.
+7 Credits may be obtained in any non-English language courses, but students are encouraged to learn a language that would help them in their study abroad term.
 Students who can pass an oral proficiency test for a non-English language relevant to their study abroad term would be exempt from this requirement and the language credits will be replaced by 6 credits of electives.
 The NRC program director would coordinate the proficiency test and approve the electives.

-7 An undergraduate thesis (CONS 498) may be taken in place of 3 credits of general electives.
+8 An undergraduate thesis (CONS 498) may be taken in place of 3 credits of general electives.

-8 Students are required to have the International Experience prior to taking CONS452 and completed a Geographic Information Systems course (e.g. CONS 340).
+9 Students are required to have the International Experience prior to taking CONS452 and completed a Geographic Information Systems course (e.g. CONS 340).

-9 The international experience requirement may be met by a minimum of one term study abroad, a two-four week international field school, an international co-op placement, or by an international internship.
+10 The international experience requirement may be met by a minimum of one term study abroad, a two-four week international field school, an international co-op placement, or by an international internship.
 International Experience should be determined in consultation with the program director.